Try these videos to get started. Must be on campus or login with your COM account for off campus access.

 -

-Series: Great Battles of History
+Great Battles of History Series (6 Titles)

 This dazzling six-part series spotlights crucial battles within the context of epic struggles for national, political, and religious domination.
 With examples drawn from both the Old World and the New World, this select group of programs provides a new take on battles that have shaped history, from 1066 to 1815.
 6-part series, 30 minutes each.